lightme-fan/coding-challenge-xhockware/README.md

 - In general, we'd rather see something simple you understand than something fancy you can't explain.

 - Please don't use something you already developed.

+- if you have any questions feel free to get in touch to [tech@xhockware.com](mailto:tech@xhockware.com) - we will try our best to get reply quickly

 Happy coding & good luck! 🚀